Mission San Jose High School: Athletics

 The team was disbanded following the 2015 season.

 Mission's Winter Guard team won Champion status in the 2006 Novice Division competition against fifteen other guard units at Del Oro.
 The team also placed first at the 2011 NCBA Winterguard Championship at Del Oro in 2011, for the Intermediate Division.
-Most recently, the winter guard team placed third at the 2022 NCBA Winterguard Championship at Stockton in April of 2022 for the Scholastic Regional A Division.
+Most recently, the winter guard team placed third at the 2022 NCBA Winterguard Championship at Stockton in April 2022 for the Scholastic Regional A Division.

 The school colors are green and white and the mascot is the warrior.
 Its logo was the Mission Peak (a mountain easily visible from campus) until recently, when a new warrior logo was designed and implemented by student vote.
 The school's previous logo was a feathered arrow, but this was changed in the late 1990s in response to controversies surrounding the use of Native American mascots and symbols by American schools.
 Currently, the school designates the "Mission Man" as a mascot.

+Controversies

+In 2025, the school's Honors Chemistry teacher and the school's principal repeatedly asserted that oxygen and cellulose are produced by burning wood, and that a student's answer that instead heat and light are produced was incorrect.
+This determination was upheld by the school district.